 Abdominoplasty is not a substitute for regular diet and exercise, and should only be performed after weight has been stabilized and all other methods exhausted.

-A Tummy Tuck or Complete Tummy Tuck, is an outpatient procedure in which general anesthesia is administered.
+A Tummy Tuck is an outpatient procedure in which general anesthesia is administered.
 Abdominoplasty requires a horizontal incision above the pubic hairline generally extending from hipbone to hipbone.
 The volume of skin to be removed will determine the nature of the incision.
 The abdominal skin is then separated from the abdominal muscles and drainage tubes are placed under the skin to remove excess fluid after reattachment.
 Once the abdominal skin is lifted, the abdominal wall is tightened with sutures to repair the weakened muscles.
-The tightening of the abdominal muscles serves to snatch the waist, similarl to the effects of a compression garment.
+The tightening of the abdominal muscles serves to snatch the waist, similarly to the effects of a compression garment.
 Then, the skin is pulled down so that the excess skin can be extracted and the incision can be sutured together to close it.
 Afterwards, an incision is made to reposition the belly button, which is pulled through and sutured in place.
 Finally, tape and adhesives are placed on the closed incision to facilitate the healing process, along with a dressing and/or compression garment.
 A few days after surgery, your surgeon will remove the drains.

-In addition to the standard Tummy Tuck procedure, there are other variations of the procedure that address specific cosmetic goals.
+In addition to the standard Tummy Tuck surgery, there are other variations of the procedure that address specific cosmetic goals.
 It all depends on your particular situation and needs.
 Depending on the complexity of the procedure, abdominoplasty can take between two and five hours.

 Circumferential Tummy Tuck, also called a Body Lift or Belt Lipectomy, is performed when in addition to excess abdominal skin and fat, there is excess back fat.
 The procedure provides full 360 degree contouring, targeting the stomach, hips, waistline and back.
 Thus, the incision for this procedure is all around the waistline.
 The excess skin and fat is removed and then the upper and lower skin tissue is reattached creating smoother tighter surfaces all around.
 As with a standard Tummy Tuck, the abdominal wall is also tightened.